 What is a hernia?

-Where do hernias occur?
+Where do hernias appear?

 Who can get a hernia?

-When should I consider hernia repair surgery?
+When should I think of having hernia repair surgery?

 What is a sports hernia?